bb-io/AmazonS3/README.md

 ### File actions

-Single files actions are using File ID or "key" to locale specific object in S3 bucket.
+Single files actions are using File key to locale specific object in S3 bucket.
 Use a full path there, for example: `example/folder/your_file__name__with.extension`

 - **Search files**: Retrieve a list of files from a specified bucket.
-Optionally search by Folder ID (prefix), e.g. specify a full folder path `example/folder/` to find all files.
+Optionally search by folder prefix, e.g. specify a full folder path `example/folder/` to find all files.
 - **Download file**: Retrieve a specific file from a bucket.
 - **Upload file**: Uploads a new file to a specified bucket.
 - **Delete file**: Remove a file from a bucket.

 ### Folder actions

-Single folder actions are using Folder ID or "prefix" to locale specific object in S3 bucket.
+Single folder actions are using Folder prefix to locale specific object in S3 bucket.
 Use a full path there, for example: `example/folder/`.
 Notice, that folders in S3 should always end with a slash (`/`) character.

 - **Create folder**: Creates a new folder in a specified bucket.
-Use the key optional input to create a folder structure e.g. `example/folder_to_create/`.
 - **Delete folder**: Removes a folder from a specified bucket.
-Use the key optional input to specify the folder structure e.g. `example/folder/subfolder_to_delete/`.

 ## Events